nicholasosaka/RaaS/README.md

-# RaaS
+# RaaS - Resume as a Service
-Resume as a Service
+Resume as a Service (RaaS) provides a simple interface to quickly and easily generate a PDF Resume with API calls.